 Benefits from the project will include accelerated development and validation of new materials and high W/Kg photovoltaics and the ability to provide significant insight into how to increase performance of flexible photovoltaics that will be evaluated in real applications.

 The novel sampling and analysis methods are transferable to a wide range of other thin film electronic applications, including power electronics, battery electrodes, etc. Availability of high W/Kg power sources will accelerate growth of the UK’s low carbon economy: portable electronic; electrification of automotive and aerospace industry, including autonomous vehicles.

 All facilities associated with the Advanced Technology Institute and NPL at Teddington relevant to the project will be made available to the successful candidate.

 Candidates must hold a First-class degree or equivalent or distinction at Masters.

-This studentship is only available to UK and EU students.
+This studentship is only available to UK students.

 IELTS requirements: For non UK based courses an English requirement of 6.5 or above (or equivalent) with 6.0 in each individual category.